-By 2025, all wood and paper used across our business and in the products we sell will come from certified recycled sources if possible and where not possible from sustainably managed forests certified under the Forest Stewardship Council (FSC) system.
-Brands/suppliers must have a public commitment to ensure zero deforestation in the supply chain.
+By 2025 all wood and paper used across our business and in the products we sell will come from recycled sources if possible and where not possible it will be certified under the Forest Stewardship Council® (FSC®) system.

 Deadline

 What are wood and paper?